-- Beeswax bars cost the least and work well with when melting beeswax for balms.
+- Beeswax bars cost the least and work well when melting beeswax for balms.

-- Beeswax pellets cost more but make it easier to create precise amounts of product.
+- Beeswax pellets cost more but make creating precise amounts easier.

 - You’ll use a small amount of beeswax, typically 1 part beeswax for 4 parts oil and 2 parts shea butter (however, it’s up to you!).